Kelvintrc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. It must be in that file - 'grep "root" /etc/passwd' Displays lines containing the pattern "root" from the file /etc/passwd.
 15. Count that word - 'grep "bin" /etc/passwd | wc -l' Displays the number of lines that contain the pattern "bin" in the file /etc/passwd.
 16. What's next? - 'grep -A 3 "root" /etc/passwd' Displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd.
+17. I hate bins - 'grep -v "bin" /etc/passwd' Displays all the lines in the file that do not contain the pattern "bin".